India police agency says Wal-Mart violated investment rules

-MUMBAI, July 19 (Reuters) - Wal-Mart Stores Inc violated Indian rules governing foreign investment, the Central Bureau of Investigation (CBI), the country’s top police agency, said in a letter to a member of parliament and seen by Reuters.
+MUMBAI (Reuters) - Wal-Mart Stores Inc (WMT.N) violated Indian rules governing foreign investment, the Central Bureau of Investigation (CBI), the country’s top police agency, said in a letter to a member of parliament and seen by Reuters.

 The federal police agency said in the letter that according to its analysis, Wal-Mart’s investment violated Reserve Bank of India guidelines and Foreign Exchange Management Act regulations.
 However, it said violation of FEMA regulations do not fall under its purview, so it cannot investigate the matter.